Official languages

 The sociolinguist Avel·lí Flors-Mas once told me that the work of revitalizing a language never ends.
 Perhaps we had the feeling that we already had it and we relaxed.

-It happens to us too.
+It happens to us the same.

-The D Model, in which Basque is the medium of instruction, has managed to be the majority in 80% of cases.
+Model D, in which Basque is the medium of instruction, has managed to be the majority in 80% of cases.
 Why?

 Has funcionado para euskaldunizar a los jóvenes?

-— During the early periods and in environments where the language had an important social presence, it was achieved that the children of non-Basque-speaking families ended up speaking Basque at 14 years of age just like their classmates who came from Basque-speaking families.
+— During the early periods and in environments where the language had an important social presence, it was achieved that the children of non-Basque-speaking families ended up at 14 years of age speaking Basque just like their classmates who came from Basque-speaking families.
 With the generalization of model D, what we see is that in primary school they use Basque much more than in secondary school.
 The index of Basque use in school is decreasing over time.
-The most widespread interpretation is that the students we have now in model D are very different from those we had ten or twenty years ago, when they mainly came from Basque-speaking families.
+The most widespread interpretation is that the students we now have in model D are very different from those we had ten or twenty years ago, when they mainly came from Basque-speaking families.
 This is causing the efficiency of model D to decrease.

 And is model D questioned for this reason?

-In other words, the solution is not within the school but outside.
+That is to say, the solution is not within the school but outside.

 Is Basque cool?
 Are there new role models for young people?